appcelerator/amplify-tooling/packages/axway-cli/README.md

 ## Update Checks

 The Axway CLI checks for package updates for the Axway CLI and all installed CLI extensions every hour.
-If there are any available updates, a message is displayed every 30 minutes.
+If there are any available updates, a message is displayed once per hour.
 The update checks can be disabled by running: `axway config set update.check false`.

 ## Telemetry